lorek/MethodsClassDimRed/my_ml_project/README.md

 The project is organized to promote good coding practices:

 * **Modularization:**
-All helper functions and models are stored in the models folder.
+All helper functions and models are stored in the `modules` folder.

 * **Argument Parsing:**
 The main script (`main.py`) uses `argparse` to allow configurable options.